Spinal Disorder Program

 How we treated?

-we offer a regenerative approach to Spinal Disorders treatment.
-Our approach treats Spinal Disorders as the complex, degenerative condition that it is, and assists the body’s own ability to repair and regenerate spinal tissue, bones, and nerves that have degenerated due to the condition.
+We offer a regenerative approach to Spinal Disorders.
+Our approach treats Spinal Disorders as the complex by assisting the body’s own ability to repair and regenerate spinal tissue, bones, and nerves that have degenerated due to the condition.

 We create a customized treatment package for each of our patients.
 However, each of our treatment packages include an individualized combination of the following core components.

 Our approach has produced partial or significant improvement to all of our patients’ conditions in a relatively short period of time.
 Depending on the stage of each patient’s condition, our approach has produced results either almost immediately, or within the first few months following treatment.
 For even the most challenging cases, we have produced improvement within six months of initial treatment.